railwayapp/docs/src/docs/guides/projects.md

 A project's name and description can be changed from the General tab within a project's settings.

 The project id can also be retrieved here.

-## Updating Project Visibility

-You can update the visibility of your project by clicking `Change Visibility` in your Project's Settings -> General tab.

 ## Deleting a Project